Akashkalasagond/Alzheimer-Disease-Dementia-Classification-/Readme.txt

 ## Overview

-This repository contains a machine learning model for classifying Alzheimer's disease into four classes: Mild Demented, Very Mild Demented, Non-Demented, and Unknown Demented.
-The model has been trained with a test accuracy of 99.12%.
+This project focuses on classifying Alzheimer's disease into four classes: Mild Demented, Very Mild Demented, Non-Demented, and Unknown Demented.
+The model, based on a state-of-the-art neural network architecture, achieves a test accuracy of 99.12%.

 ## Classes